ianw1974/zimbra-build-scripts/README.md

 ## Building Zimbra

 First edit the ```config.build``` if necessary as this will build ```9.0.0``` by default.
 This will ensure you are building for the version you want.
-Next, edit ```02-build-zimbra.sh``` and change the directories if required.
-By default, it will create and build under ```/home/git/zimbra``` and everything related to the build will be located here.
+By default, ```02-build-zimbra.sh``` will create and build under ```/home/git/zimbra``` and everything related to the build will be located here.
 This ensures your system stays tidy during the build process.
-The variables to change if you really want to build it somewhere else are:
+If you really want to build it somewhere else then edit the script and change the variables as seen below:

 ```
-#!/bin/bash
-#
-# Script to build Zimbra

 # Variables
 MAINDIR=/home/git
 PROJECTDIR=zimbra
 ```

-only changes these if you really, really need to, otherwise the build process might fail if the two values above are incorrectly supplied, or you put on a partition that doesn't have enough disk space to build Zimbra.
+only change these if you really, really need to, otherwise the build process might fail if the two values above are incorrectly supplied, or you put on a partition that doesn't have enough disk space to build Zimbra.

 Once you have done all the changes you need, build Zimbra by running: